hftbattle/documentation/en/interface/params.md

     // If it is not in the JSON file, it will be set as a default value 3.14. double_param = config["double_param"].as<double>(3.14);
     // Read a date-time parameter.
     // !
-For a date-time parameter a time period symbol must be set (literal).
+A time period symbol (literal) must be set for a date-time parameter.
     // possible time period literals:
     // h — hours,
     // min — minutes,